But I can’t even touch my toes!

 Yoga is about breathing.
 It’s about slowing down.
 It’s about feeling the ground beneath your feet and the air above your head.
 It’s about (re)connecting with your own body.
 It’s about creating space around your body, inside your body, inside your mind.
 And when you do that, when you start to find your way back to stillness, then you can start to move, mindfully, with awareness, listening to what your body needs to do today… here… now.
 And when you do that, miracles start to happen.

 If you practice yoga once a week, it will change your mind.

 If you practice yoga twice a week, it will change your body.

 If you practice yoga every day, it will change your life.

 When, where and how much?

-I run weekly classes in and around Petersfield, full details of which can be found here.
+I run weekly classes in and around Petersfield, Hampshire full details of which can be found here.

 Before your first class you will need to complete a short Health Questionnaire which I will email you on request.
 Please arrive about 10 minutes early for your first class to allow us to go through this form together.

 You’ll need a non-slip yoga mat.
 There are dozens of different options out there but most people tend to start with an inexpensive ‘sticky’ mat.
 If you don’t already have a mat let me know and I will usually be able to lend you one for your first class as well as providing advice on what to buy and/or ordering one for you at a discounted price.